The Ministry of Health has designed this website to be as accessible as possible for everyone, regardless of ability.

 We are aware that some users who have a later version on Word (eg, Word 2010) have been experiencing formatting issues for some documents when viewing the documents online, particularly those documents that contain large tables.

 If you are experiencing formatting issues, you might prefer to switch to the PDF version of the document.
-However, if you wish to use the Word version, please 'enable editing' at the prompt and save the document to your desktop.
-You should then be able to open the document
+However, if you wish to use the Word version, please save the document to your desktop before opening it.
+When you open it, press 'enable editing' at the prompt.
+The document should then display properly.

 If you continue to experience difficulties, email the Ministry of Health Web Manager, including the link to the page you're having problems with so we can monitor the issues and try to resolve them for all users.